DashBoard page#

 7

-Protocol setup: page for configuring the parameters that define how many objects the vision system must or can return in each cycle, in what order they are prioritized, and which statistical values are used depending on the number of robot picks and the maximum management time for each component.
+Protocol setup: parameter configuration page defining how many objects the vision must or can return in each cycle, in what order they are prioritised and which statistical values to use based on the number of robot picks and the maximum time to manage each component.

 8

-Account setup: allows configuration of the various user accounts according to access levels.
+Account setup: allows the various user accounts to be configured according to login levels.

 9

-Laser pointer: allows use of a laser tool to simulate a pick when the robot is not available.
+Laser pointer: allows a laser tool to be used to simulate a pick in the absence of the robot.

 10

-Evaluate PPM: allows estimation of parts per minute, or PPM, when the laser pointer is used.
+Evaluate PPM: allows you to estimate parts per minute (PPM) when using the laser pointer.

 11

-Info button for the Define Hopper Value page
+Info button for the page Define Value Hopper